lys-devel/lys/docs_src/index.rst

 How *lys* differs from other similar softwares:

 - It employs Python (*numpy*/*dask*) as a backend.
 Variety of scientific computing libraries such as *scipy* can be used.
 This cannot be achieved by similar softwares such as *Igor Pro* and *Matlab*.
+- It is open source software.
+Users can confirm what is done in `lys` and modify it.
+This cannot be realized in proprietary softwares.
 - *lys* offers interactive GUIs, which lacks in the scientific Python ecosystems.
 - *lys* can treat massive multi-dimensional array more than hundreds of gigabites through *dask*.
 Coexistence of intuitive GUI and fast parallel calculation also lacks in other similar software/libraries.